krz/krz.github.io/_posts/2019-02-03-linear-regression.md

 # Epoch: 400 | Train loss: 0.004712129943072796 | Test loss: 0.01894279755651951
 # Epoch: 500 | Train loss: 0.004712129943072796 | Test loss: 0.01894279755651951
 ```
-We see that the model converged after around 400 epochs.
+We see that the model converged after around 400 epochs as the test loss does not change any more.
-Again we can check the learned parameters `weights` and `bias`
+Again we can check the learned parameters `weight` and `bias`:

 ```python
 model.state_dict()